|

 Motion Picture Magazine, December 1914.
 Walthall is included in the Gallery of Picture Players (pg.
 13) with a short bio on page 120 that has another nice pic.

-Photoplay Magazine, July 1915, p.
-70. Offers a shot of Walthall in his library [see above photo].
+Photoplay Magazine, July 1915.
+Walthall is among the gallery photos on page 15 and there is also a unique shot of him in his library on page 70 [see above photo].

 Ames, Hector, "Walthall and the Man Who Failed," Motion Picture Magazine, April 1915, pp. 138-40.
 Henry explains how "a man can never be anything but what he is fated to be, tho [sic] he spend his life being something else."
 Henry, of course, is fated to be an actor, though he fails at first and even works as a super in a theatrical company.
 He eventually finds his niche on the big screen (a vehicle by which to display one's acting talents seen as less dignified at the time).
 Has a common full-page photo.